MANIFOLDS AND TOPOLOGY - 2025/6

 Indicative content includes:

-- Vector Fields and Differential Forms: Vector spaces and their duals (revision).
-The summation convention.
-Tangent vectors and vector fields.
+- Vector Fields and Differential Forms: Tangent vectors and vector fields.
 Exterior algebra and calculus on manifolds.
 Differential forms.
-The inner derivative, coordinate-independence, integration of differential forms and Stokes' Theorem.
+The inner and exterior derivatives, integration of differential forms and Stokes' Theorem.

 Assessment pattern